How Do Water Towers Work?

 MINNEAPOLIS (WCCO) — As cities ask homeowners to conserve water, it’s bringing up questions about how we get our water in the first place.

-It took our crew about 20 minutes to climb up the ladder inside the tower to stand about 180 feet off the ground — on top of a million gallons of water.
-We made the trip with Eagan Utilities Superintendent Jon Eaton.

-“Water towers have two primary purposes, one is for pressure,” Eaton said.
+“Water towers have two primary purposes, one is for pressure,” said Jon Eaton, superintendent of utilities for the City of Eagan.
+“The second thing we do is primarily for storage and fire protection.”

-Water needs to be stored high up so gravity can create the necessary pressure.
+Pumps lift the water to create the pressure people feel in their homes.
+Due to the elevation, gravity pushes the water down.
+The extra storage also allows for a buffer for when water demand is high.

 “The second thing we do is primarily for storage and for fire protection,” Eaton said.
 “So it allows us a buffer during day when demands get really high.”

 Why can’t we just store it on the ground?
-Eaton says the issue is space.
-Where would they store the treated water?
-And what would it cost to pump?
+Eaton says the issue is space and there aren’t many cost-effective places to store one million gallons of water.
+It would also be expensive to pump the water once again to create the required pressure.

 So why doesn’t it freeze in the winter?